ErikPillon/Leetcode/README.md

 [![ErikPillon LeetCode Stats](https://leetcode-stats.vercel.app/api?username=user7158U&theme=light)](https://github.com/JeremyTsaii/leetcode-stats)

-Below you can find the solution in the dropdown menu
+A good starting point for selected problems can be found at neetcode.io (also the dashboard is quite fancy ;) ) Below you can find the solution in the dropdown menu
 <details>
 <summary>List of the Solutions by language</summary>